umasreeram/fraud-detection-page.github.io/README.md

 | Feature Category  | Description
 | ------------------- | -------------
-| id12 - id38| identies, such as network connection, digital signature, etc.
+| id12 - id38| identities, such as network connection, digital signature, etc.
 | card1 - card6 | payment card information, such as card type, card category, issue bank, etc.
 | dist | distance between 2 masked locations
 | C1-C14 | counting, such as how many addresses are found to be associated with the payment card, etc.